Maintenance and cleaning of primary schools

 School boards are responsible for maintaining the outside of school buildings and for any structural alterations.
 Until the end of 2014 this was the responsibility of local government.

 Primary school boards are also responsible for keeping the school clean.
 They must have a cleaning plan that states how often the school is cleaned.
 Primary schools receive government funding to cover the costs of cleaning.

 Children learn better in a well-ventilated building.
 Until the 2012/2013 school year, schools received funding to improve the air quality in their buildings.
 The Municipal Health Service (GGD) checks the air quality in schools.

-At the government’s request with the aim of achieving:
+At the government’s request the Netherlands Enterprise Agency (RVO) is implementing the Fresh Schools project with the aim of achieving: